 Installing Intermapper on SuSE Linux Systems

-Along with the adoption of SystemD for management of Intermapper services, Intermapper for Linux has been updated to conform to the Linux File System Hierarchy Standard’s policy for packaged applications.
+Along with the adoption of SystemD for management of Intermapper services, Intermapper for Linux now conforms to the Linux File System Hierarchy Standard’s policy for packaged applications.
 For Intermapper 6.6 or higher, the default installation root directories are as follows:

 Files New default installation root directory Previous default installation root directory